lucasmajerowicz/java-queryable-map/README.md

 }
 ```

-Say we want to store a collection of Users and be able to retrieve them efficiently either by id, name or by one of their phone numbers:
+Here is how to store a collection of Users and then be able to fetch them efficiently either by id, name or by one of their phone numbers:

 ```java
 QueryableMap.Builder<String, User> builder = QueryableMap.newBuilder();